eReuse/IdHub/README.md

 This command will discover and run all tests in the `tests` directories of the application.

+## Repository Structure

+IdHub's repository is organized into several directories, each serving a specific purpose in the project:

+- **examples**: ???

+- **idhub**: The core directory of the IdHub project.
+It includes the main functionality of this Django project.

+- **idhub_auth**: This directory is dedicated to the authentication system of IdHub.
+It includes modules and configurations for user authentication and authorization.

+- **locale**: Contains localization files for IdHub, enabling support for multiple languages.
+It's crucial for making the project accessible to a global audience.

+- **oidc4vp**: This folder is specific to OpenID Connect for Verifiable Presentations (OIDC4VP) integration, a protocol for handling verifiable credentials in a standardized way.

+- **promotion**: Contains an example application for a verification portal.

+- **schemas**: Contains verifiable credential schemas used within IdHub.
+These include some schemas from the [schemas repository], which are copied here to avoid losing access in case of encountering connection problems.

+- **ssikit_example_src**: Source code examples demonstrating the usage of SSI (Self-Sovereign Identity) Kit, providing insights into how IdHub integrates with SSI concepts.

+- **trustchain_idhub**: This folder includes settings and configurations for the Django project.

+- **utils**: A utility folder containing various helper scripts and tools that aid in the development and maintenance of the IdHub project.

 ## Documentation

 For detailed documentation, visit [Documentation Link].